 KV47 – Siptah

-There are three additional tombs that you can visit with an extra ticket.
+There are four additional tombs that you can visit with an extra ticket.
 Here is the list with the additional price for each tomb.

 Click here to read our article about the best tombs in the Valley of the Kings.
 This article includes lots of photos, information about each tomb, and suggestions on how to choose which tombs to visit.